Swanoff/Hobbyist/README.md

 TODO LIST Application using Django FrameWork

-Add todo items specifying reminders for a supporting productivity
+Add todo items specifying reminders to support and improve  productivity of the users